elfry2/kami/README.md

 nvim
 ```

-Before using lines, you are expected to be familiar with vim basic usage, which you can learn from [this article](https://www.linuxfoundation.org/blog/blog/classic-sysadmin-vim-101-a-beginners-guide-to-vim).
+Before using lines, you are expected to be familiar with vim basic usage, which you can learn pretty quickly from [this article](https://www.linuxfoundation.org/blog/blog/classic-sysadmin-vim-101-a-beginners-guide-to-vim).

 You don't need to know how to use plugins to start using lines, but you can learn it from [this StackOverflow answer](https://stackoverflow.com/a/55846872).